-Our Trading Post will be OPEN these Saturdays in November & December from 9-12 central time.
+Our Trading Post will be OPEN from 10-12 central time.

 5% off all purchases of $20 or more.
 Includes all Cheeses, Beef, Lamb and Pork

-Click Here to pre-order meat packages for Wednesday, December 11th at Main St Farmers Market or Saturday, December 14th at the farm
+Click Here to pre-order meat packages for Wed March 5th at Main St Farmers Market

 About our Farm